• Skip to primary navigation

 Instructions

 Add chickpea flour, rice flour and all the spices together and mix well.
+Finely slice onion and keep aside.

 A shallow bowl with chickpea flour, rice flour, spice powders and salt.
 Along with a bowl of sliced onions.

+Now add them to finely sliced onion along with chopped cilantro or coriander leaves.
 If you want you can add one finely chopped potato here as well.

 Chickpea flour and rice flour with added sliced onions, chopped cilantro, green chillies and spices.